MindFlare56/AndroidTools/README.md

 # Tools

 Tools to make your life easier in java and android
-- Java: DataTime
+- Java: DataTime, LinkedMap, Tools...
-- Android: ViewTools, RunnableTask, WebImage, DefaultAdapter
+- Android: ViewTools, RunnableTask, WebImage, DefaultAdapter, RecyclerListView, Notification, Dialog...

 # How to add